ahmetucar1/javascript-basic-projects/README.md

-This repo contains simple applications written to gain practice in javascript.
+This repo contains simple applications written to gain practice in Javascript.

 1-)First Project Digital Clock